• Art magazine

 Joachim Rodriguez y Romero

-From the late 19th century to the middle of the 20th century, modern art a bold departure from the traditional artistic norms.
-It was characterized by experiments, abstraction and a concentration on individual expression.
+From the late 19th century to the mid-20th century, modern art represented a bold departure from traditional artistic norms.
+It was characterized by experimentation, abstraction, and a focus on individual expression.

-The influence of modern art extends far into contemporary art movements and shapes the way artists today research topics, techniques and the media.
-When examining your development over this period of time, we see how earlier movements pave the way for new trends and currents, which will redefine the art world again.
+The influence of modern art extends far into contemporary art movements, shaping the way artists explore themes, techniques, and media today.
+Examining their development over this period reveals how earlier movements pave the way for new trends and currents that will redefine the art world once again.

 What does the evolution of modern art tell us about future trends?